sparklemotion/nokogiri/nokogumbo-import/README.md

 * Instead of returning `unknown` as the element name for unknown tags, the original tag name is returned verbatim.

-* The gem itself includes a copy of the Gumbo HTML5 parser.
+* If the Gumbo HTML5 parser is not already installed, the source for the parser will be downloaded and compiled into the Gem itself.

 Installation
 ============